shivamvr/Trip-Tribe/README.md

 # Trip Tribe (https://triptribe.netlify.app/)

-It is a collaborative project, We are a team of three members.
+It is a collaborative project, We are a team of four members.
 We worked for 5 days.
 The names are as follows:-

 1. [Shivam Verma(fw25_222)](https://github.com/shivamvr)
 2. [Omkar Kasar(fw25_193](https://github.com/omkasar98)